The Deathbook

 Docs |

 Each entry follows the same script: concrete pain → honest research → minimal primitive → extract when ready.
-The bold entries have shipped code.
-The rest have RFCs or documented plans.
+Every entry has shipped code.
 Nothing is hand-waved.